BabelQwerty/awesome-stars-noob/README.md

 ## HTML

-*   [ddzipp/AutoAudit](https://github.com/ddzipp/AutoAudit) - AutoAudit—— a LLM for Cyber Security 网络安全大语言模型
+*   [ddzipp/AutoAudit](https://github.com/ddzipp/AutoAudit) - AutoAudit—— the LLM for Cyber Security 网络安全大语言模型

 *   [six2dez/reconftw](https://github.com/six2dez/reconftw) - reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities